brikis98/lilac/README.md

       }
     });

+# The fine details

+TODO

-# Dust utilities
+# Dust watcher

-I've included a utility class to make it easier to work with [dust](http://akdubya.github.com/dustjs/) templates server-side and client-side.
+I've included a utility class to make it easier to work with [dust](http://akdubya.github.com/dustjs/) templates server-side and client-side by auto-compiling and packaging your dust templates every time you make a change.
 Under the lib folder, the `watcher.js` file exports a function called watch:

     exports.watch = function(dust, templateDir, publicDir, templateExtension)